4d/docs/website/translated_docs/es/Preferences/methods.md

 #### Indentación

-Changes the indentation value for the 4D code in the Method editor.
+Changes the indentation value for the 4D code in the Code Editor.
 The width must be specified in points (10 by default).

 4D code is automatically indented in order to reveal its structure: